itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial A1 - UART - TFT - Header/Tutorial A1 - Advanced Program Structure.md

 In C, everything has a memory location.
 A pointer is a variable whose **value** is the **address** of **another variable**, i.e., direct address of the memory location.
 When you see **\*** or **&** that is not used as a logic or a multiplication operator, a pointer is most likely involved.

 One of the usages of the pointer is to avoid passing the real variable around and declare global variables.
 In C, all function calls are "pass by value", which means a new copy of the variable is passed as the argument which will be terminated after the function return.
 Editing this copy will not apply to the original one, and creating a copy may sometime be time-consuming.
-On the other hand, if we pass the memory location, a copy of the pointer(which should be smaller in memory size)
+On the other hand, if we pass the memory location, a copy of the pointer(which should be smaller in memory size) would be less time-consuming whilst also allowing us to directly make changes in the variable of that memory location.

 The type of a pointer is base on the type of variable it points to.
 For example, a pointer that point to an integer is an integer pointer.
 The notation is given by the original type plus a "*" after it.
 Adding "&" before a variable gives the address of the variable.